DigiBP/Team-Strawberries/README.md

 1. Define Criteria for Suppliers
 2. Create data base
-3. Connect it with MAKE
 3. Create Information Request Form
 4. Connect it with data base
 5. Create a Decision Table
 6. Prepare Supplier Scorecard
-7. Evaluate the Report from Input Data
+7. Evaluate the Results from Input Data
-8. Create a Digital Contract
+8. Connect it with MAKE
+9. Connect MAKE with Camunda
-9. Execute the Process
+10. Execute the Process

 ## :soon: The 'To-Be-Process':